 Easy to Play

-Here, your child will receive an acoustic 1/4 violin (you can also select bigger sizes if desired).
+If you purchase this Vangoa violin set, your child will receive an acoustic 1/4 violin (you can also select bigger sizes if desired).
 It’s made from a combination of durable woods such as spruce and maple.

-- Crafted with good-quality materials.
+- Crafted with quality materials.

 - Comes with essentials and extras.

-- High quality bows.
+- High-quality bows.

 Kennedy Violins Louis Carpini

 Best for Sound Quality